-RELATED: Top Things To Do in Vienna Austria
+RELATED: 25 Best Things To Do in Vienna Austria This Year

 Some people prefer visiting old-fashioned Dutch towns and villages to get a taste of the traditional Netherlands.
 However, if you’d rather visit a busy, high-tech hub full of technology and attractions, then Eindhoven is the perfect Dutch travel destination for you.

 Eindhoven is known as “the city of light” and the best time to visit is during the breathtaking GLOW Eindhoven Light show in November where the entire city turns into a giant light art festival.
 You can also get a taste of the past at the Eindhoven Museum or a glimpse into the future at the Evoluon building.
 You should also check out the Philips Museum as this city is the home of the electronics giant.

 If you’re looking for a modern metropolitan city that’s not quite as touristy as Amsterdam, Rotterdam is ideal for you.
 You can find some of the most unique and quirky accommodations here, as well as plenty of friendly people and more than enough things to fill up your itinerary for weeks.